VDC - ETF AI Analysis

 VDC Summary

 Vanguard Consumer Staples ETF (VDC) is a fund that follows the MSCI US IMI 25/50 Consumer Staples index, focusing on companies that sell everyday essentials like food, drinks, and household products.
-It holds well-known names such as Walmart, Costco, Procter & Gamble, and Coca-Cola.
-People might consider investing in VDC if they want more stability and steady growth, since demand for basic goods tends to hold up in good and bad economies.
-However, it is concentrated in consumer staples, so it can still go up and down with that sector and the overall stock market.
+It holds well-known names such as Walmart and Coca-Cola, along with other big U.S. brands.
+Investors might consider VDC if they want steadier, more defensive exposure, since people tend to keep buying these products in good and bad economies.
+However, because it is concentrated in consumer staples, it can still go up and down with that sector and will not benefit as much if other parts of the market surge.

 How much will it cost me?The Vanguard Consumer Staples ETF (VDC) has an expense ratio of 0.09%, meaning you’ll pay $0.90 per year for every $1,000 invested.
 This is lower than average because it’s a passively managed fund that tracks an index, keeping costs down for investors.